jacques42/photobooth/README.md

 - Check https://www.npmjs.com/package/rpio for additional settings required on the Pi

 Remote Trigger:
-- Any websocket client can connect to the server.
-Send "start" on channel "takepicture" to trigger.
+- Any websocket / socket.io client can connect to the server
+- Send "start" on channel "takepicture" to trigger.

 Requires node.js on the photobooth webserver.